 Still in Lincolnshire, we now head for Lincoln.
 Flying Scotsman will continue its rural ramblings until we see on the horizon the 11th century Gothic cathedral high on the hill overlooking the historic city of Lincoln.
 We then cut across the flat lands of the Fens and reach Sleaford, an attractive and busy small market town whose skyline is dominated by the 144-foot stone spire of St. Denys’ Church.
 We now take the rural line into south Lincolnshire and onwards to Spalding, famous as the centre of the UK flower industry.

-Flying Scotsman will now head for Peterborough where we shall join the East Coast Main Line for the run to London King’s Cross.
+Flying Scotsman will now head for Peterborough where we shall join the East Coast Main Line for the run towards London.
 We will soon get up to maximum speed along the East Coast Main Line, Flying Scotsman’s former stamping ground on the crack expresses of the last century.
-We pass through Hitchin and run through Stevenage and the north London suburban stations as we make our approach on London King’s Cross, where we reluctantly have to say farewell to Flying Scotsman.
+We pass through Hitchin and run through Stevenage and the north London suburban stations as we make our approach on Hornsey.
+We leave the main line to King’s Cross and make our way via Acton Wells to Ealing Broadway, where we reluctantly have to say farewell to Flying Scotsman.

 After an afternoon break in London, we will return to York and Scarborough by diesel traction, setting down at our outward picking up stations.